alphalemon/alphalemon-docs/install-alphalemoncms.rst

     AlphaLemon CMS uses TinyMCE as default editor to manage an hypertext content, but there is a bundle that uses the CKEditor editor.
-If you are more confortable with this editor, replace the **"alphalemon/app-tinymce-block-bundle" : "dev-master"** declaration with **"alphalemon/app-ckeditor-block-bundle" : "dev-master"**
+If you are more confortable with this one, replace the **"alphalemon/app-tinymce-block-bundle" : "dev-master"** declaration with **"alphalemon/app-ckeditor-block-bundle" : "dev-master"**

 Install AlphaLemon CMS